stenglein-lab/2017_GDW/exercises/variant_exercise.md

 ### Mapping reads in the dataset to the viral genome sequence

 Now that we've created the index, we can map reads to it.
-We'll use bowtie2 to do this, as followws
+We'll use [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) to do this, as follows

 ```
 ~/Desktop/GDW_Apps/bowtie2/bowtie2 -x viral_genome_bt_index \